StatCan/gensol-banff/Python/src/banff/_common/docs/native_language_support.md

 ### Compile/Build Translations

 Once populated with translations, create a `.mo` file from each `.po` file using the script `Python/scripts/gettext/nls_update_mo.sh`.
-This script is called in the pipeline job `nls_update_mo`, which stores the language-specific `.mo` files as artifacts.
+This script is called in the GitLab pipeline job `nls_update_mo`, which stores the language-specific `.mo` files as artifacts.
 This job should get executed whenever a pipeline detects changes to the language-specific `.po` files.

 ### Publish